by God's Little Boy

 "He shall cry unto me, Thou art my father, my God, and the rock of my salvation.
 Also I will make him my firstborn, higher than the kings of the earth."
 (Psalm 89:26,27)

-This begs the question, "what is a man of God?"
+All of this begs the question, "what is a man of God?"

 It wasn't really David's office or his exploits that made him great or unique in God's eyes, it was his heart.
 Those who stand among the laity may be encouraged to see that the Lord highly favors godly hearts regardless of where they are found or what they are doing.
 How valuable in heaven's eyes is the individual whose heart is deeply after God.